Weekend Project: The Best Way to Clean Your Pontoon Carpet

 Things That Can Ruin Your Pontoon Carpet

 Your boat carpet sees a lot of traffic.
 Whether it's human feet or pet feet, that dirt can add up.
 Soil and stains can do a number on your carpet.
-Not only can they make it look bad (or even gross) but they can harbor bacteria and mold that make onboard guests sick and eat away at the carpet and deck.
+Not only can they make it look bad (or even gross), but they can harbor bacteria and mold that make onboard guests sick and eat away at the carpet and deck.
 Yuck.

 The takeaway: Caring for your pontoon carpet extends its life, prevents mildew and reduces the potential for harmful bacteria.
 It can maintain or even increase your boat's value.
 Who wants to buy a used boat with a nasty old carpet?

 All of this means that carpet cleaning should be done regularly and done right.
 Since nobody loves to clean, let's make this as easy as possible.
+However, if you do love to clean, please let us know!

 What Is Your Pontoon Carpet Made Of?